hellowac/mapnik-wiki-zh-cn/cn_docs/LinePatternSymbolizer.md

+# LinePattern Symbolizer

-[[Symbolizer|SymbologySupport]] that specifies rendering of repeated png, tiff, or svg symbol to create a line.
+[Symbolizer](SymbologySupport) that specifies rendering of repeated png, tiff, or svg symbol to create a line.
 For example, a cliff edge.

-Used as an alternative to a [[LineSymbolizer]].
+Used as an alternative to a [LineSymbolizer](LineSymbolizer).

 ![Showing a cliff on openstreetmap.org](http://a.tile.openstreetmap.org/18/141423/87855.png)